antimof/UxPlay/README.md

 5. In principle, multiple instances of uxplay can be run simultaneously using the **-m** (generate random MAC address) option to give each a different ("local" as opposed to "universal")  MAC address.
-If the **-p** option is used, they also need separate network port choices.
+If the **-p [n]** option is used, they also need separate network port choices.
-(However, there may be a large latency, and running two instances of uxplay simultaneously on the same computer may not be very useful.)
+(However, there may be a large latency, and running two instances of uxplay simultaneously on the same computer may not be very usefu;l using -fps option to force streaming framerates below 30fps could be useful.)

 6. Without the **-p** [n] option,  uxplay makes a random dynamic assignment of network ports.
 This will not work if most ports are closed by a firewall.